Non-Human Identity Exposure: Risks, Realities, and Remediation

 Establish automated workflows to respond to security incidents involving NHIs.
 This includes automatically rotating credentials, revoking access, and isolating affected systems.

 • Policy-Based Enforcement: Define policies that automatically trigger remediation actions based on detected risks.
-For example, if an API key is detected in a public code repository, a policy could automatically rotate the credential, notify the security team, and quarantine the affected application.
+For example, if an api key is detected in a public code repository, a policy could automatically rotate the credential, notify the security team, and quarantine the affected application.
+Quarantining an application in this context typically means isolating it from the network or restricting its access to critical resources, preventing further potential damage or data exfiltration while the incident is investigated.

 These advanced practices require a combination of robust tooling, well-defined policies, and close collaboration between security, development, and operations teams.
 By implementing these strategies, organizations can significantly reduce their NHI exposure and improve their overall security posture.